coredns/coredns.io/content/blog/how-to-add-plugins.md

 # 2. Setup function

-Because the *whoami* directive does not allow for any options, the setup function is relatively
+Because the *whoami* plugin does not allow for any options, the setup function is relatively
 simple:
 ~~~ go
 func setupWhoami(c *caddy.Controller) error {